The impact of 2D and 3D BAO measurements on the Cosmic Distance Duality Relation with HII galaxies: Introduction

-An important consideration in using SNe Ia as standard candles is the dependence of the luminosity distance on the absolute peak magnitude $M_{B}$, which is traditionally assumed to be constant.
-However, recent studies suggest that $M_{B}$ may evolve with redshift \cite{2022JCAP...01..053K,2020MNRAS.495.2630C,2023PhRvD.107f3513D,2023PDU....3901160B,2025arXiv250415127V,2021MNRAS.504.5164C,2020PhRvR...2a3028C}.
-This potential evolution may introduce additional uncertainties in the luminosity distance measurements, which could affect the validity of CDDR tests \cite{2023PDU....3901160B,2025arXiv250415127V,2021MNRAS.501.3421K,2020PhRvD.102b3520K}.
-As an alternative, HII galaxies have served as a viable alternative.
-Firstly, the redshift range covered by HII galaxy and giant extragalactic HII regions (GEHR) extends a relatively high redshift up to $z \sim 2.5$, overlapping well with the available BAO datasets.
-Another reason is that they show a robust correlation between H$\beta$ luminosity $L(\mathrm{H}\beta)$ and the ionized gas velocity dispersion $\sigma$, enabling an independent determination of luminosity distances.
-Moreover, their sensitivity to photon-number nonconservation makes them particularly well-suited for model-independent tests of the CDDR.
+{We choose HII galaxy data as the luminosity distance probe in this analysis for several reasons.
+First, while SNIa are the most commonly used standard candles, an important consideration is their dependence on the absolute peak magnitude $M_{B}$, which is traditionally assumed to be constant.
+However, recent studies suggest that $M_{B}$ may evolve with redshift \cite{2022JCAP...01..053K,2020MNRAS.495.2630C,2023PhRvD.107f3513D,2023PDU....3901160B,2025arXiv250415127V,2021MNRAS.504.5164C,2020PhRvR...2a3028C}, potentially introducing additional uncertainties in the luminosity distance measurements and affecting the robustness of CDDR tests \cite{2023PDU....3901160B,2025arXiv250415127V,2021MNRAS.501.3421K,2020PhRvD.102b3520K}.
+By contrast, HII galaxy data and giant extragalactic HII regions (GEHR) data provide a viable alternative.
+Their redshift coverage extends up to $z \sim 2.5$, overlapping well with BAO datasets.
+In addition, they exhibit a robust correlation between the H$\beta$ luminosity $L(\mathrm{H}\beta)$ and the ionized gas velocity dispersion $\sigma$, enabling an independent determination of luminosity distances.
+Furthermore, their sensitivity to photon-number nonconservation makes them particularly well-suited for model-independent CDDR tests.}